Peering Eyes, Ankilizato

 Collared Brown Lemur, Fort Dauphin

 Collared Brown Lemurs won't approach people, but this group, while not habituated, had learned to feel reasonably safe getting a little closer, when picking berries from trees.
-The pig-like snorts and oinks that ruffle the trees on their approach is the happy giveaway that they've arrived.
+The pig-like snorts and oinks that ruffle the trees on their approach are the happy giveaway that they've arrived.

 Line-Fishing in Pirogue, Fort Dauphin